colin-guyon/doc/20_Main_Principles/90_Example-Simple_Body.md

 Physics
 -------

-There is many different kind of physics available in SOFA, namely soft body mechanics but also thermodynamics and fluid dynamics.
+There are many different kind of physics available in SOFA, namely soft body mechanics but also thermodynamics and fluid dynamics.
 To run a physics simulation, all you need is to add the associated component in your scene.

 If we consider an object with a mass under gravity, you will have to: